frederic-perez/AmE-dictionary/data/dictionary.md

 __cronies__ _n_ :four::hammer: _Military cronies._
 __Cronuts__ _n_ _trademark_
 __crony__ _n_ :four: A close friend or companion.
-__cronyism__ _n_ :dart::seven: When someone hires a friend to do a job, whether or not she’s the best candidate, that’s cronyism.
+__cronyism__ _n_ :dart::eight: /KROH-nee-iz-um/ _Cronyism_ is the unfair practice by a powerful person (such as a politician) of giving jobs and other favors to friends without regard for their qualifications.
+When someone hires a friend to do a job, whether or not she’s the best candidate, that’s cronyism.
 A governor appointing his inexperienced daughter to an important staff position is one example of cronyism.
 You’re most likely to find the word cronyism in political discussions.
 It’s not necessarily considered cronyism for a public figure to hire, promote, or appoint her friends or colleagues.
 However, if the person isn’t as qualified as other candidates but gets the job anyway, it’s a clear case of cronyism.
 The original meaning of cronyism was simply “friendship,” from crony, Cambridge student slang for “old friend” from the Greek khronios, “long-lasting.” :es: amiguismo
 __crook__ _n_ :seven::hammer: (crooks) _They carried long crooks._ _The crook of her arm._
 __crooked__ _adj_ :three::hammer: _Crooked media._
 __crooner__ _n_